ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/native-apis.md

 ## Switch to Capacitor APIs

-The App Component is currently using Cordova plugins and Ionic Native Community Edition wrappers in order to hide the splashscreen and configure the status bar.
+The App Component is currently using Cordova plugins and Ionic Native Community Edition wrappers in order to hide the splash screen and configure the status bar.
 We should favor using Capacitor APIs when we can.
 Let's switch over to using the Capacitor APIs.

 - <a href="https://capacitorjs.com/docs/apis/splash-screen" target="_blank">Splash Screen API</a>
 - <a href="https://capacitorjs.com/docs/apis/status-bar" target="_blank">Status Bar API</a>